 | Use when | You need to go longer distances | You need to connect multiple devices to one master |

 Some devices can do both things.
 A 4-port hub usually has a repeater function built into it.
-It splits the signal from the devices.
-Boosts the signal from the devices at the same time.
+It splits the signal from the devices and boosts the signal at the same time.

 3. What do all these terminals mean?
 (A/B, A1/A2, B1/B2)